dontcry2013/blog/source/_posts/yum-repo.md

 tags: [CentOS]
 ---

 A problem happened when I try to install percona-xtrabackup-24, according to the official [document](https://www.percona.com/doc/percona-xtrabackup/2.4/installation/yum_repo.html), in order to sucessfully install Percona XtraBackup on CentOS prior to version 7, the libev package needs to be installed first.
-This package libev package can be installed from the EPEL repositories.
+This libev package can be installed from the EPEL repositories.

 <!--more-->